istio/istio.io/content/test/boil/index.md

 {{< boilerplate "test-0" >}}

-Boilerplate with some markdown and a short code
+Boilerplate with some markdown and a short code sequence

 {{< boilerplate "test-1" >}}